 Dog Overheating?
 Know What to Look For

-- Frantic Panting – while dogs can normally pant on end, specific levels should act as a red sign for overheating.
+- Excessive Panting – while dogs can normally pant on end, specific levels should act as a red sign for overheating.
 If your dog breathes as if they’ve just out from a run yet they’ve been still for long, take it as a telltale sign.

 - Bright-Red Membranes – if your dog’s eyes and nasal membranes appear logged with blood such that they’re bright red, it’s apparent that they’re overheating and need your help.
 Normal membranes should be pink in color when blood flows through their veins normally.